These arms currently do not fit the Catrike Eola.

 - When getting on, stand where you usually would right in front of the main cross tube.
 Reach down and move your hands inward and you'll automatically find the arms.
 Grab the arms and rest your arms on them as you sit down.
 To get up, first grip the curved part of the arm closest to you and use it to pull yourself to an upright posture.
 Then slide your reach forward to the main part of the arm and pull yourself up.
 You can rest you wrist on the foam cushion as you do this.
 If you need more length on the arm, for example you don't have the hand or wrist strength, our longer arms are designed to provide more support options enabling you to push with your forearms.

-- Fits all Catrikes.
+- Fits all Catrikes except the Eola.
 We are working on versions for other trikes.